quikstikHQ/quikstik-policies/privacy/company-processors/index.md

 ---
 title: Company Processors
-description: 37signals LLC uses some third-party processors for company purposes outside of our products.
+description: Quikstik, Inc. uses some third-party processors for company purposes outside of our products.
 ---

 # Company processors

-*Last updated: January 6, 2023*
+*Last updated: September 22, 2023*

 We as a company use third-party software that may process your information under certain circumstances.

 For the following processors, we have established GDPR-compliant data processing agreements, extending [GDPR safeguards](../index.md) everywhere personal data is processed.
 These processors are all located in the United States:
+#czopp
 * [Buttondown](https://buttondown.email/legal/privacy).
 Email newsletter service.
 * [Cloudflare Pages](https://www.cloudflare.com/privacypolicy/).
 Blog hosting.
 * [HelloSign](https://www.hellosign.com/trust/compliance/gdpr).
 Electronic signature service.